-CDM Services have been a legal requirement since the introduction of the Construction (Design and Management) Regulations in 2007 and were recently updated via CDM 2015.
+CDM services have been a legal requirement since the introduction of the Construction (Design and Management) Regulations in 2007 – updated via CDM 2015.

-The theatre’s name dates back to 1934 when performances were held in local halls and rehearsals took place in various different places – leading to the name, The Nomad Players.
+The theatre’s name dates back to 1934.
+In those days, performances were held in local halls and rehearsals took place in various different places – leading to the name, The Nomad Players.

 If you are planning a larger, non-domestic or domestic project, please enquire about our CDM services